DevilXD/aRez/README.md

             - [ ] Support for `searchteams` endpoint
     - [ ] \(Maybe) Support for RealmRoyaleAPI (support Realm Royale endpoint URL)

+If you have some experience with Smite and it's API, and would be interested in working with me together on expanding this project, please don't hessitate to contact me (you can find contact information below).

 ### Requirements

 - Python 3.8+